Create a high quality invoice now!Make an Invoice Now

 - Crowd Control – For concerts, athletic events, or other functions.
 To provide safety to the attendees.

 - Industrial/Warehouse – For the monitoring of property mostly viewing surveillance cameras.

 - Retail – Provide protection from theft of goods sold on the premises and to protect from property damage.
 In some cases, to provide protection after hours.

 - Unarmed – Not carrying a firearm but may have a baton, handcuffs, or other protection.

 Yes.
-The security guard is allowed to carry a weapon without a license unless the individual will be concealing the firearm or carrying it while off-duty.
-If so, a concealed-carry license is required in addition to the security guard license required by the State.
+Security guards are allowed to carry a weapon without a license unless the individual will be concealing the firearm or carrying it while off-duty.
+If so, a concealed-carry license is required in addition to the security guard license required by the state.